 Veneers are fixed porcelain restorations that mainly cover the front surface of the anterior teeth.
 They can help improve dental aesthetics by fixing discoloured, stained or crooked teeth.
 Veneers may also sometimes be used to close the gaps between teeth.
 Dental Crowns

-Crowns not only help appearance, but can also save a tooth that might otherwise be lost.
+Crowns not only help appearance but can also save a tooth that might otherwise be lost.
 Dental Bridges

 Unlike traditional removable dentures, a dental bridge is a fixed option for the replacement of 1 - 2 missing teeth.
-The adjacent teeth on either or both sides of the missing space is prepared in the same way a crown preparation.
+The adjacent teeth on either or both sides of the missing space are prepared in the same way a crown preparation.
 Similarly, impressions are taken and the bridge is fabricated in a dental laboratory.
 The bridge is then cemented on the adjacent teeth at the next appointment.
 If well cared for, a dental bridge can last for 10 to 15 years.

 There are three main types of dental bridges: Conventional fixed, resin-bonded (Maryland), and cantilever.
 The type of bridge used will depend on the quality of the teeth on either side of the gap, as well as the position or size of the gap: